-This topic introduces the set of fundamental concepts you need to understand in order to use Databricks effectively.
+This article introduces the set of fundamental concepts you need to understand in order to use Databricks effectively.

-A Workspace is an environment for accessing all of your Databricks assets.
-A Workspace organizes notebooks, libraries, dashboards, and experiments into folders and provides access to data objects and computational resources.
+The Workspace is an environment for accessing all of your Databricks assets.
+The Workspace organizes objects (notebooks, libraries, dashboards, and experiments) into folders and provides access to data objects and computational resources.

 This section describes the objects contained in the Databricks Workspace folders.

 - A web-based interface to documents that contain runnable commands, visualizations, and narrative text.